 The idea is stated and you hate it.
 Now what do you do?
 Do you handle it differently if you are the boss, coworker or subordinate?

 The problem with voicing thoughts about something you disagree with is in the way you state them.
-Most people state their thoughts as a judgment on what the other person said which just causes the other person to dig their heels in further and fight you.
+Most people state their thoughts as a judgement on what the other person said which just causes the other person to dig their heels in further and fight you.

 And yes, you do need to handle it slightly different if you are the boss, coworker or subordinate.
-Why?
-Because you have different responsibilities and your opinion weighs differently in each of those scenarios.
+Why? because you have different responsibilities and your opinion weighs differently in each of those scenarios.
 If you are the boss, you need to guide and nurture those underneath you, not crush them.
 If you are a peer, you need to establish mutual respect and if you are a subordinate you need to show respect for others while still voicing your thoughts.
 As the subordinate you also need to realize that you may not be privileged to information that suddenly makes this idea all make sense.

 Having said all that you still need to be able to voice your thoughts so they are heard and so that all information is brought forward for discussion.

 - You need to make sure you state the outcome desired-make sure you understand the objective trying to be reached.

 - Ask clarifying questions if you don’t have all the information.